w3c/wai-curricula/content/content-author/forms.md

 Optional ideas to assess knowledge:

 * Short Answer Questions &mdash; Ask students about the type of information that labels should contain.
 Assess how students understand the type of information  that labels should contain.
 * Practical &mdash; Give students several form fields and controls without a label and ask them to provide one for each.
-Assess how students provide unique, clear and descriptive labels for controls.
+Assess how students provide unique, clear, and descriptive labels for controls.
 * Practical &mdash; Have students collaborate with designers and developers to select icons and symbols that complement text labels.
 Assess how students relate text labels to complementary imagery.
 * Practical &mdash; Have students include labels for form fields and controls in a tool of their choice that programmatically associates the labels with their corresponding control.
 Assess how students use an authoring tool of their choice to include labels for form fields and controls.